 If the same section appears more than once in the same file, or if the same key appears more than once in the same section, then the last occurrence prevails.

-A key can contain string, integer or boolean value.
+A key can contain string, integer, or boolean value.

-TIniFile
+TIniFile Class

-Delphi provides the TIniFile class with methods designed to store and retrieve application-specific information and settings from INI files.
-The TIniFile class is declared in the inifiles.pas unit.
-Prior to working with the TIniFile control you need to create an instance of the class:
+Prior to working with the TIniFile methods, you need to create an instance of the class:

 uses inifiles;